KnpLabs/KnpMenu/doc/02-Twig-Integration.md

 $menuRenderer = new \Knp\Menu\Renderer\TwigRenderer($twig, 'knp_menu.html.twig', $itemMatcher);
 ```

-This works just like any other renderer, and will output an un-ordered list
+This works just like any other renderer, and will output an unordered list
 of menu items (e.g. `ul` and `li` elements):

 ```php